 - Gmail is great for creating folders and storing all your trip-related emails in their respective folders.
 It has generous storage, and emails aren’t deleted after a specific period.

 - Itinerary-management apps offer a host of features.
-I love the Trips component of Kayak for the way it captures and displays all my bookings, and preserves the original emails and confirmations.
+I love Kayak’s My Trips for the way it captures and displays all my bookings, and preserves the original emails and confirmations.
 It sends real-time flight status alerts by SMS or email, a service that requires a paid subscription with TripIt.
-There are many reasons Kayak Trips is My favourite itinerary management app.
+There are many reasons Kayak My Trips is My favourite itinerary management app.

 - A digital password wallet is a necessity.
 It takes time to input your data, so invest time researching what’s right for you.
 I chose DataVault many years ago, and thankfully, it has served me well.
 A good password wallet is a secure way to store usernames, passwords, security codes, account numbers, and other critical information.